OK to Board (OTB) for Dubai & UAE in 2026: Meaning, Rules, Who Needs It, and How to Apply for an Emirates Visa

 Visa Types/Itineraries That May Trigger OTB

-• UAE eVisas (tourist/transit) issued as PDFs rather than stickers.
+• Emirates eVisas (tourist/transit) issued as PDFs rather than stickers.

 • One-way tickets with unclear onward/return plans.